zarni99/redtriage/README.md

 - **Report**: Generate reports in text, JSON, HTML, or PDF format
 - **Help**: Detailed information about the tool's usage and capabilities
 - **Network Scanning**: Identify suspicious network connections and configurations
+- **Tiered Prompting**: User-friendly interface for selecting artifacts to clean

 ## Installation